dgis/emu48android/app/src/main/assets/ReadMe.txt

 CHANGES

-Version 2.7 (2024-06-12)
+Version 2.7 (2024-06-14)

 - Updated source code with Emu48 version 1.65+.
 This new version improve the serial communication.
-- Attempt to fix haptic feedback with Android 13 (API deprecation).
+- Fix haptic feedback with Android 12 (API deprecation).
 - Patch the ROM files to prevent the calculator to sleep, but not for HP 48gII/49G/50g (Fix #22).
 - Fix a potential crash about the permission to access the files.
+- Fix an issue when creating a new Flash ROM file from a custom KML file.
 - Require at least Android 5.0 (4.4 previously).